The Secret of Chimneys

-The Secret of Chimneys is a work of detective fiction by British writer Agatha Christie, first published in the UK by The Bodley Head in June 1925 and in the US by Dodd, Mead and Company later in the same year.
+The Secret of Chimneys is a mystery novel by British writer Agatha Christie, first published in the UK by The Bodley Head in June 1925 and in the US by Dodd, Mead and Company later in the same year.
 It introduces the characters of Superintendent Battle and Lady Eileen "Bundle" Brent.
 The UK edition retailed at seven shillings and sixpence (7/6) and the US edition at $2.00.

 At the request of George Lomax, Lord Caterham reluctantly agrees to host a weekend party at his home, Chimneys.
 A murder occurs in the house, beginning a week of fast-paced events with police among the guests.

 The novel was well received at first publication, described as more than a murder mystery, as it is a treasure hunt.
 Later reviews found it a first-class romp and one of the author's best early thrillers.